Viola ucriana

 Viola ucriana is a species of plant in the Violaceae family.
 It is a violet that is endemic to Sicily in Italy, where its known in Italian as Viola di Ucria.

 Distribution

-Viola ucriana is only found on Mount Pizzuta, near Palermo in north-western Sicily, growing above the Piana degli Albanesi at an altitude of 800–1300 m.
+Viola ucriana is only found on Mount Pizzuta, near Palermo in north-western Sicily, growing above the Piana degli Albanesi at an elevation of 800–1300 m.
 Its natural habitats are in Mediterranean shrubby vegetation and rocky areas here.